 Natural life-like images

-High Dynamic Range
+High Dynamic Range + Wide Color Gamut

-High Dynamic Range (HDR) expands the difference between black
+High Dynamic Range (HDR) expands the difference between

-breakthrough that produces natural life-like images.
+a breakthrough that produces more natural-life-like

 HDR Formats